nobuyuki83/delfem2/examples_glfwold/148_RayTracingSimple/readme.md

-### 147_HashLbvh3RayTri
+### 148_RayTracingSimple
 ![](thumbnail.png)

-This demo finds nearest point from a point cloud using Bounding Volume (BVH) Hierarchy.
+This demo compute image by shooting rays from sceren to an object.

-This demo implements following paper:
+This demo has an implementation of the following paper:

  ```
 "Fast parallel construction of high-quality bounding volume hierarchies",